-- A Type I hood suppression system that is UL 300 or UL 300A rated shall be installed if any grease-laden vapors are produced.
+A hood suppression system that is UL 300 or UL 300A rated shall be installed if deep fat frying.
 The hood system must be inspected every 6 months and maintain a current tag confirming its status.

-- If a Type 1 hood suppression system is present then a Class K fire extinguisher is also required.
+If a hood suppression system is present, then a 1.5 gallon Class K fire extinguisher is also required.

 Georgetown Fire Department Inspection Requirements